The Court: Broadmeadows Magistrates Court

 Following lengthy negotiations with the council, it was agreed that a number of the charges against the client personally would be withdrawn.
 Instead, the prosecution would proceed against the client’s company.

-Prosecutors argued that the client had failed its basic duties to ensure food safety, posing serious health risks to the public.
-Our solicitor conceded the presence of the cockroach but claimed it was an isolated incident due to an unexpected failure of pest control services.
+Prosecutors argued that the client had failed his basic duties to ensure food safety, posing serious health risks to the public.
+Our solicitor conceded the presence of the cockroach but claimed it was an isolated incident.
+Personal issues led the client to overlook pest control for the business, causing a gap in service.
 Our solicitor further argued that the client had been operating the business for seven years with no prior violations and had since undertaken pest control services and deep cleaning of the premises.

 The Outcome:

-The Magistrate considered the seriousness of the offences and potential public health risks, the client’s plea of guilty, his lack of previous convictions, and the steps he had taken to remedy the issues.
+The Magistrate considered the seriousness of the offences and potential public health risks, the client’s guilty plea, his lack of previous convictions, and the steps he had taken to remedy the issues.
 Despite the mitigating factors, the client was convicted and ordered to pay a fine of $20,000.
 He was also placed on the Food Register of Convictions.